Things to Do in Tomah

 With so many things to do in Tomah, Wisconsin, you’ll have a hard time choosing just one!
 Visitors will discover parks, festivals, outdoor activities, trails, theaters and more.
 Learn about the Things to Do in Tomah below, and then check out our lodging, dining & shopping availability in the area.
 We look forward to your visit!

 Ten parks with more than 200 acres of green space provide plenty of space for family fun.
-Walk the Tomah Recreation Trail, or bring your swimming suit and check out the Aquatic Center in Buckley Park.
-Winnebago Park & Firemen's Park are both great locations to host your family reunion.
-For more information on our City Parks contact the City of Tomah Parks & Recreation Dept. at 608-374-7445.
-Visit the Parks and Recreation website here.
+Lakeside parks, basketball court, skatepark, playgrounds, and SO MUCH MORE!
+For more information on what’s at each park in Tomah click here!
+For more information on renting facilities in our City Parks contact the City of Tomah Parks & Recreation Dept. at 608.374.7445.

-Discover the quiet simplicity of 19th-century farming tradition just Southwest of Tomah.
-Where horse-drawn buggies and colorful quilts drying on the line are all part of this quaint lifestyle.
+Discover the quiet simplicity of 19th-century farming tradition just southwest of Tomah, where horse-drawn buggies and colorful quilts drying on the line are all part of this quaint lifestyle.
 To tour our Amish countryside you may need a map – feel free to download a self-guided tour.

 Necedah National Wildlife Refuge

-The Refuge is a vital link in the National Wildlife Refuge System in providing important services to wildlife, people, and the habitats which support them.
-In addition to fulfilling its role as a refuge and breeding ground for migratory birds and other wildlife, Necedah Wildlife Refuge is also responsible for preserving a natural diversity and abundance of fauna and flora, and provides opportunities for people to enjoy and learn about our natural world through such wildlife-compatible activities as hiking, hunting, fishing, and attending educational and interpretive programs.
-For more information, visit their website here.
+Providing important services to wildlife, people, and the habitats which support them.
+A refuge and breeding ground for migratory birds and other wildlife, Necedah Wildlife Refuge is responsible for preserving a natural diversity and abundance of fauna and flora.
+It also provides opportunities for people to enjoy and learn about our natural world through such wildlife-compatible activities as hiking, hunting, fishing, and attending educational and interpretive programs.
+For more information, visit their website.